spack/github-actions-buildcache/README.md

     spack-buildcache: oci://ghcr.io/spack/github-actions-buildcache
 ```

-and Spack install it in a Github Action:
+and Spack install it in a GitHub Action:

 ```yaml
 name: Build